gvwilson/sensibleadventures/princess-bear/ending.md

 "Did they ever?" she whispered back.

 The prince smiled and shook his head.
 "No, they never needed to.
-The sergeant always sang loudly enough."
+He always sang loudly enough for them to hear."

 Rust waited until they rounded the next bend before letting the prince and princess come out.
 The two humans sat down near the bow once again.
 A moment